Battle of the Denmark Strait: Aftermath

-Lindemann then requested permission to slow Bismarck and heel the ship first to one side then the other to weld patches from the inside to the holes in the forward hull.
+Lindemann then requested permission to slow Bismarck and heel the ship first to one side then the other so that patches could be welded from the inside to the holes in the forward hull.
 Lütjens refused, again without comment.
 Eventually, he had to agree to slow the ship to 22 kn to allow hammocks and collision matting to be stuffed in the holes of the No. 2 boiler room and the auxiliary boiler room to stop the growing ingress of seawater.
 This attempt also failed.
-Boiler Room No. 2 was shut down, with a loss of speed to 28 kn.
+Boiler Room No. 2 was shut down, with a consequent loss of speed to 28 kn.

 As well as taking on seawater, Bismarck was leaking fuel oil.
 Lütjens ordered Prinz Eugen to drop back and see how much of a trail she was leaving astern.
 The carpet of oil was broad enough to cover both sides of the ship's wake, was all colours of the rainbow and gave off a strong smell, all of which helped disclose Bismarcks location.

 The damage to Bismarcks forward fuel tanks, combined with a missed opportunity to refuel at Bergen earlier in the voyage, left less than 3000 LT of fuel remaining, not enough to operate effectively against the Atlantic convoys.
 The element of surprise – considered essential for the operation's success – had most definitely been lost; the German ships continued to be shadowed by Wake-Walker's squadron.
 Lütjens concluded that he needed to abort Bismarcks mission and head toward a convenient dockyard for repairs.

 The question was which dockyard to head for.
 The nearest friendly ports were Bergen and Trondheim in Norway, a little over 1000 mi away.
 Steaming in that direction meant a return passage north or south of Iceland, with the enemy's air forces now fully alerted to their presence and the possibility of other heavy units between them and Scapa Flow.
 Lütjens knew his intelligence was unreliable.
 Hood had been reported by Group North to be off West Africa and there had been no reports of a King George V-class battleship in the vicinity.